-Remember when my painting of One Direction reached 250.000 people?
-I thought that was pretty amazing and to be quite honest, thought that was about as far as I was gonna go.
+One of my paintings of One Direction once reached 250.000 people!
+I thought that was pretty amazing and to be quite honest, I thought that was about as far as I was gonna go.
 Little did I know that it would become a common occurrence in the years to come.
 Because apparently, once you’re in the One Direction fandom, and they’re behind you, you’re in.
 And boy, was I in.
 Two years later, on October 11th 2015, I had the privilege of meeting One Direction and presenting them with an art book.
 Below are two photos, and the missing member here is Niall, but he was actually there, don’t worry, I just missed the photo op.

 People went out of their way to arrange for a few spare moments before they had to go on stage, so I could give them a book of art.
 Because they felt I had something to offer that was different.
 And that is incredibly humbling.
 Whether it was my art, or my disability, or my personality, or a combination of the three, I don’t know.
 And frankly, I don’t care that much.
 I’m just grateful to everybody who believed in me enough to make something like that happen.